ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

 This gives an overview of how a chip design looks with the ChipFlow platform.

-It shows you an `example repository <https://gitlab.com/ChipFlow/example-socs>`_, then guides you to make a change and see the results.
+It guides you through setting up an `example repository <https://gitlab.com/ChipFlow/example-socs>`_, making a change and seeing the results.

 Preparing your local environment